 In November the sad news of the of the death of W H Smithers was announced.
 He was one of the founder greenkeepers who assisted F G Hawtree in the formation of the Golf Greenkeepers’ Association in 1912 and after Hawtree resigned as secretary in 1922, Smithers took over and served in the position until 1939.

-A meeting was held in April with the Association of Golf Club Secretaries (AGCS) to discuss the apprenticeship scheme.
+A meeting was held in April in Scotland with the Association of Golf Club Secretaries (AGCS) to discuss the apprenticeship scheme.
 A letter was produced by them from St Andrews House, the Scottish Office, in which the AGCS was advised: “perhaps in the near future greenkeeping would become a trade”.

 At that meeting it was asked how long it should take to become a head greenkeeper.
 The answer was four years’ apprenticeship and six years as a journeyman.
 I would hold that should be the minimum requirement, even today.
 It was also suggested that apprentices should get six golf lessons free to enable them to understand the game.